ufo5260987423/scheme-langserver/doc/analysis/type-inference.md

 <!-- 3.
 Type expressions are scoped in [`document`](../../virtual-file-system/document.sls).
 This means once time $\Gamma$ machine can only digest one document and type is usually attached to [identifier-reference](../../analysis/identifier/reference.sls)'s `type-exressions`.
 It much benefits the code indexing. -->

 ### Attaching Type to Index
+In scheme-langserver, an index is across all codes, scoped within [document](../../virtual-file-system/document.sls) and denoted with [index-node](../../virtual-file-system/index-node.sls), so an intuitive idea is attaching types to index-node.
 Apparently, the hardest core of type inference is consuming codes matching predictors, and after a bunch of cracks and crashes, splitting out codes match other predictors.
-In scheme-langserver, an index is across all codes, scoped within [document](../../virtual-file-system/document.sls) and denoted with [index-node](../../virtual-file-system/index-node.sls), so an intuitive idea is attaching types to index-node.

-In this section, we introduced:
-1.
-3. the Hindley-Milner type system which told you something can respond LSP requests;
-4. using Gradual Typing solve the parameter type annotating problem.

-#### Lambda Calculus
-Lambda Calculus allowing most scheme/lisp code to be normalized as the same form and digested in same way.
-Unlike many articles, this document won't introduce $\alpha$-conversion, $\beta$-reduction and any other such things.
-Here are only 2 things to be mentioned in order to know that nearly all codes (except continuation process like `call/cc`) can be digested in same way:
+Previous paper work would hack this problem with lambda calculus' tongue, $\alpha$-conversion, $\beta$-reduction and any other such things.
+But this section just mentions 2 examples, to show that nearly all codes can be digested in same way:
 1. All variable assignments can be transformed to lambda calculus' application.
 Like `(let ((a 1)) (+ 1 a))`, can be simple transformed as `((lambda (a) (+ 1 a)) 1)`.
 And merely equal case in typescript is
 ```typescript
 function (){